-An exciting new exhibition opens on the 10th of December at The Dock which celebrates the creativity and independent ideas of young people – highlighting their voice and vision, curated by Laura Mahon
+An exciting exhibition at The Dock which celebrates the creativity and independent ideas of young people – highlighting their voice and vision, curated by Laura Mahon

-‘Observing Plains’ reflects a series of dynamic interactions between artists and young people, with a consideration of the narratives created within this body of work made by young people ranging in age from 6 to 25 years.
+‘Observing Plains’ an exhibition of three youth art projects, reflecting a series of dynamic interactions between artists and young people, with a consideration of the narratives created within this body of work made by young people ranging in age from 6 to 25 years.
 The work shown in these three projects examines, explores, dissects, and reimagines different artforms within the environmental landscapes that they represent.

 A colour wheel of images and shapes invites us into gallery two – in this series of works created by the young photographers from the ‘Picture Me’ project - a digital photographic project with artist Anna Leask that acknowledges the artistic talents of children and young people with an intellectual disability, specifically The Leitrim/West Cavan Branch of Down Syndrome.